Why did NFL file a grievance vs. union this week? Sources explain league’s latest ‘warning shot’

 That was evident this summer as Saquon Barkley voiced his displeasure with the New York Giants, Josh Jacobs held out of training camp with the Las Vegas Raiders and Jonathan Taylor held out of training camp — and remains on the physically unable to perform list — with the Indianapolis Colts.
 None emerged with a contract past this season.

 The Giants and Raiders ultimately gave their star backs $900,000 and up to $1.9 million, respectively, in incentives tacked onto the $10.1 million tag cost.
-Some around the league see this as NFL players using their leverage a bit more strongly than in recent years; others view the additional compensation as paling in comparison to deals dating back as early as Cowboys running back Ezekiel Elliott’s 2019 extension that averaged $15 million per year.
+Some around the league see this as NFL players using their leverage a bit more strongly than in recent years; others view the additional compensation as paling in comparison to earlier deals such as Ezekiel Elliott’s 2019 extension that averaged $15 million per year.
 Why will future teams feel incentivized to give long-term extensions to tagged backs if this solution works?

 The Colts did not offer Taylor, entering the fourth and final year of his rookie deal, an extension two years after he led the league in rushing with 1,811 yards (106.5 per game) and 18 touchdowns.
 Injury history impacted his and Barkley’s power at the negotiating table.